 In addition to being a popular motivational keynote speaker, Marilyn is also the author of three motivational career-focused books.
 In 2015, Marilyn was recognized as one of the Top 10 Motivational Keynote Speakers to hire (based on her content, presentation style, and value delivered to her audience).
 Marilyn is a graduate of Washington State University, and is a Certified Speaking Professional (CSP) – the highest earned designation in the speaking profession (with fewer than 10% of professional speakers earning this certification).
 Newly titled, Marilyn is a Council of Peers Award for Excellence (CPAE), Speaker Hall of Fame inductee.

-Meet the British-born, former monk & award-winning digital strategist turned captivating social media influencer and viral content creator.
-Since launching his video channel in 2016, Jay’s viral wisdom videos have garnered over 1 BILLION views and gained over 4 MILLION followers globally.
+Meet Jay Shetty the British-born, former monk & award-winning digital strategist turned captivating host, storyteller and viral trend content creator.
+Since launching his video channel in 2016, Jay’s viral wisdom videos have garnered over 4 billion views and he has gained over 25 million social media followers globally.

 Jay was named in the Forbes 30 Under 30 Class of 2017 for being a game-changer and influencer in the world of Media.
-Jay’s daily show on HuffPost Live #FollowTheReader, where he has interviewed the likes of Russell Brand, Tim Ferris, Dr. Shefali, Simon Sinek and Deepak Chopra, reached one million people daily.
-Jay aims to deliver educational and insightful content in an entertaining, uplifting format – with the mission of making wisdom go viral.
-His inspirational video reach is known to skyrocket upwards of 35 to 100 million views within seven days of launch.
+Jay aims to deliver educational and insightful content in an entertaining, uplifting format -- with the mission of making wisdom go viral.
+His inspirational video reach is known to skyrocket upwards of 100 million views within days of launch.
 He has created content for and partnered with the likes of Snapchat & Facebook and serves on the National Geographic Chasing Genius Council.

 Driven by a desire to share his learnings with as many people as possible, he re-engaged with the world and dove head first into learning about the tools and techniques that might allow knowledge to spread as fast as entertainment.
 He joined Accenture, helping them build their digital division while learning about the forces shaping the new digital landscape.
-He quickly became their #1 social media influencer, in a company of 400,000 people.
-Along the way, he advised over 150 executives on their personal brands, which provided a very broad base with which to test theories.
-He leveraged his findings to launch his own Facebook page in 2016, which exploded.
+He quickly became their #1 social media influencer, having advised over 150 executives on their personal brands, which provided a very broad base with which to test theories.
+He leveraged his findings to launch his own Facebook page in 2016.

 Author of Chicken Soup for the Woman's Soul, speaker on self-esteem, self-empowerment and peak performance.